Sheriff Rhonda’s secretary led us into her office. She was sitting behind her desk, and she stood up as we came in.

 “Ah, I can see how that could make a difference.
 How long has she been enrolled?”

 “Since spring semester.
 She decided to stay for the summer to study… something.
-Anyway, I’ve been making calls, but I haven’t found out anything from the college yet.
+Anyway, I’ve been making calls, and I’ve found out a few things from the college.
 The last time she was in class was Tuesday.
 Apparently the day before she was killed.”

 “Did she live on campus?
 Did she have a roommate?”